1. Introduction

 7.2 The online form used at the Initial Probation Meeting can be used by managers to guide and record the discussion at this second meeting.
 The form should be completed and signed off electronically by both the line manager and new colleague after each stage.

-7.3 Where it is identified at an early stage that improvement is required, managers should discuss with the employee the areas which are causing concern before clearly outlining the expected level of performance (See Guidance - Having a Constructive Conversation ).
+7.3 Where it is identified at an early stage that improvement is required, managers should discuss with the colleague the areas which are causing concern before clearly outlining the expected level of performance (See Guidance - Having a Constructive Conversation ).
 Any relevant objectives or timescales for improvement should be clearly outlined and any supportive measures or adjustments should be recorded, implemented and reviewed.
 In such circumstances it may be appropriate to hold more structured review meetings on a more frequent basis.
 Depending on the level of underperformance, it may be appropriate at this early stage for managers to outline the risks of the employee’s employment not being confirmed after probation, should their performance not improve.

 7.4 Where an underlying medical condition or disability is affecting performance at work, advice should be sought from your local P&OD Team.